IAmThermite/Battleships/README.md

 ![Battleships Setup][Setup]

-Either click on a grid location or choose a direction (either Down or Right) to begin, these can be done in any order.
+Either click on a grid location or choose a direction by pressing ```Swap Direction``` (either "Down" or "Right") to begin, these can be done in any order.
 Then click on the ship that you want to place.
 If the ship will fit or doesnt overlap with another the ship will be placed.
 Once you have placed all five ships click ```Battle!```.

 You will now see the main game board.